Skip to content

 What happens when the perpetual futures funding rate goes negative, why it matters for your positions, and strategies to profit from negative funding.

-When the funding rate goes negative, short positions pay long positions — the opposite of the default state in most markets.
+When the funding rate goes negative, short positions pay long positions.
+That is the opposite of the default state in most markets.

 Why It Happens

-Perpetual futures track spot price via a funding mechanism.
-When the perp trades above spot, longs pay shorts (positive funding).
-When the perp trades below spot, shorts pay longs — that's negative funding.
-It reflects bearish sentiment: more traders are positioned short, pushing the perp price below spot, and the protocol corrects this by charging shorts and paying longs.
+Perpetual futures track spot price through a funding mechanism.
+When the perp trades above spot, longs pay shorts.
+That is positive funding.
+When the perp trades below spot, shorts pay longs.
+That is negative funding.
+It signals bearish sentiment.
+More traders are positioned short, pushing the perp below spot.
+The protocol corrects this by charging shorts and paying longs.

 Impact on Your Positions

-If you're short during negative funding, you're paying a periodic fee to hold that position.
-On exchanges like Binance and Bybit, funding settles every 8 hours.
-A deeply negative rate of -0.1% per 8-hour period adds up to roughly -0.9% per day just to maintain the position — before any price movement.
+If you're short during negative funding, you pay a fee to hold that position.
+On Binance and Bybit, funding settles every 8 hours.
+A deeply negative rate of -0.1% per 8-hour period adds up to about -0.9% per day.
+That is just to maintain the position, before any price move.
 If you're long during negative funding, those payments come to you.

 When It Occurs

-Negative funding is common during sharp corrections and sustained bear markets.
-In prolonged downtrends, funding can stay negative for days or weeks as sentiment remains skewed short.
-During the 2022 bear market, negative funding persisted across major assets for extended periods.
+Negative funding is common during sharp corrections and bear markets.
+In downtrends, funding can stay negative for days or weeks as sentiment stays skewed short.
+During the 2022 bear market, negative funding persisted across major assets for long stretches.

 Strategy 1: Long to Collect

 If funding is deeply negative and you have a neutral-to-bullish view on price, going long lets you earn funding while waiting for a reversal.
-This is more defensible when the basis (perp minus spot) is wide and mean-reversion is likely.
-Monitor the rate daily — it can flip quickly once sentiment shifts.
+This works best when the basis (perp minus spot) is wide and mean-reversion is likely.
+Check the rate daily.
+It can flip fast once sentiment shifts.

-Strategy 2: Close Shorts to Reduce Carry Cost
+Strategy 2: Close Shorts to Cut Carry Cost

-If you're holding a short and funding turns heavily negative, the carry cost eats into your P&L. Evaluate whether the expected price move justifies paying that rate.
-Rolling into a spot short or options position can eliminate the funding drag.
+If you hold a short and funding turns heavily negative, the carry cost eats into your P&L. Ask whether the expected price move justifies paying that rate.
+Rolling into a spot short or options position can cut the funding drag.

 The Key Risk

 Funding income does not offset adverse price moves.
 Collecting 0.05% every 8 hours means nothing if the asset moves 5% against you.
-Never size a position based on funding alone — it's a secondary factor, not a trading thesis.
+Never size a position based on funding alone.
+It is a secondary factor, not a trading thesis.

 Monitor live rates across all exchanges on the funding rates dashboard.